-Internet safety depends on staff, schools, governors, advisers, parents and, where appropriate, the pupils themselves taking responsibility for the use of Internet and associated communication technologies.
+Internet safety depends on staff, schools, governors, advisers, parents and, where appropriate, the pupils themselves taking responsibility for the use of the internet and associated communication technologies.
 The balance between education for responsible use, regulation and technical solutions must be judged carefully.

-It is acknowledged that, whilst the school provides pupils with a protected environment for Internet usage in school, the pupils may not benefit from the same level of protection in their access to the Internet beyond the confines of the school.
-Important aspects of the school's esafety provision are, therefore, the development of the pupils' understanding of keeping safe online when not at school, and supporting parents in understanding how to help keep their children safe online.
+It is acknowledged that, whilst the school provides pupils with a protected environment for internet usage in school, the pupils may not benefit from the same level of protection in their access to the internet beyond the confines of the school.
+Important aspects of the school's e-safety provision are, therefore, the development of the pupils' understanding of keeping safe online when not at school, and supporting parents in understanding how to help keep their children safe online.
+Schools should provide Internet safety sessions for parents to attend in order to help parents ensure safety of pupils at home These sessions should be run in a timely manner to prepare parents and pupils for critical times such as early summer term for pupils who are about to move on to next schools, eg Year 6.

-The Headmistress DSL and DDSLs are responsible for ensuring, so far is reasonably practicable, a safe environment for internet use, for the implementation of policy and for the development of the pupils' understanding of how to keep themselves safe online, both in and out of school.
+The headmistress, DSL and DDSLs are responsible for ensuring, so far is reasonably practicable, a safe environment for internet use, for the implementation of policy and for the development of the pupils' understanding of how to keep themselves safe online, both in and out of school.
+DSL's should read and review regular updates that are automatically generated from the filtering software outlining online behaviour of pupils and take appropriate action.

-Nikki Ellis is responsible for the maintenance of hardware and software systems and technology to ensure, so far as is reasonably practical, safe use of the internet.
+Paul Carter is responsible for the maintenance of hardware and software systems and technology to ensure, so far as is reasonably practical, safe use of the internet.

-Nikki Ellis is responsible for overseeing the successful development, both in ICT lesson and the wider curriculum and extra-curricular activities, of pupils' understanding of how to keep safe online and for supporting staff in implementing this objective.
+Nikki Ellis is responsible for overseeing the successful development, both in ICT lessons and the wider curriculum and extra-curricular activities, of pupils' understanding of how to keep safe online and for supporting staff in implementing this objective.